mycargus/nightwatch-docker-grid/README.md

 ```

 That was easy!

-NOTE: `VIRTUAL_HOST` is your app's URL against which Nightwatch will execute the tests.
-It can be whatever you want.
-If you
-change it, be sure to replace the launch_url value located in the `nightwatch.json` file.

 If you're not sure how to create or pull a docker image, I recommend working through the official Docker tutorial located on
 their website.